What's the Real Story Behind Those #ChallengeAccepted Photos on Instagram?

 According to a 2009 study, 42% of Turkish women between the ages of 15 and 60 had suffered some physical or sexual violence by their husbands or partners.
 In 2019, 474 women were murdered, mostly by partners and relatives.

 Gender-based violence is only expected to surge in 2020.
-Domestic violence and femicide have spiked due to lockdown measures to help stop the spread of the COVID-19 pandemic, Suad Abu-Dayyeh, Equality Now's Middle East and North Africa expert, told Global Citizen via email.
+Domestic violence and femicide have spiked due to lockdown measures to help stop the spread of COVID-19, Suad Abu-Dayyeh, Equality Now's Middle East and North Africa expert, told Global Citizen via email.

 Protesters demanding justice for Gültekin and other murdered women were met with violent crackdowns by police and little commitment from the government to protect women.
 The demonstrators called on the government to uphold the Istanbul Convention, the first international binding agreement to prevent gender-based violence introduced in 2011, which few countries have enforced.